-At the graduate level, we offer a masters program focused on engineering and system management which is made in response to advances in decision making, analytics, and industry 4.0.
+At the graduate level, we offer a master program focused on Engineering and System Management - which is made in response to advances in decision making, analytics, and industry 4.0.
 This program is being offered in collaboration with the Centre for Complex Engineering Systems (CCES) at KACST (King Abdulaziz City for Science & Technology) and MIT (Massachusetts Institute of Technology).
+In addition, the college a MSc in Applied Artificial Intelligence and a MSc in Cybersecurity.